Fundamental Klein-Gordon equation from stochastic mechanics in curved spacetime: Field equations

-As we said before, these two equations stand as the hydrodynamic version of the KG equation, and they are written in the Madelung variables.
-These pair of equations (\ref{Continuity Tona}) and (\ref{H-J Tona}) are the equations we aim to obtain but with a stochastic formalism.
+where $V^Q=\frac{\square\sqrt{n}}{m^{2}\sqrt{n}},$ denotes the quantum potential (See reference \cite{Matos_2019} for a complete derivation.).
+These two equations represent the hydrodynamic version of the KG equation written in the Madelung (or hydrodynamic) variables $n$ and $v^{\mu}$.

+To transition toward a stochastic formalism, Eqs. (\ref{Continuity Tona}) and (\ref{H-J Tona}) shall be reformulated in terms of $\pi^\alpha$ and $n$: